paulvha/scd30/README.md

  * updated the keywords.txt file
  * updated sketches and library where needed

-Modified by Paulvha version August 2020:
+### Modified by paulvha version 10 August, 2018

- Changes based on Datasheet May 2020
- * added functions : getForceRecalibration, getMeasurementInterval, getTemperatureOffset, getAltitudeCompensation, getFirmwareLevel
- * updated the keywords.txt file
+  Changes:
- * added example14 to demonstrate the new functions
+  * Added ESP8266 board detection in begin() to support the ESP8266 clockstretching
+  * Added setting debug messages
- * A number of library enhancements
+  * Added obtaining serial number of SCD30
+  * Added StopMeasurement
+  * Added StartSingleMeasurement (removed February 2019 as it IS unstable)
+  * Added GetTemperature in Fahrenheit
+  * Added CRC checks on different places in de driver
- * updated sketches and library where needed
+  * Updated existing sketches fom Sparkfun to new library

-Modified by Paulvha version October 2020
-  * Update in readmeasurement to translate byte to float.
-It did not work on Arduino.
-Tested on Uno, Artemis Apollo3, ESP32
-  * added example4 to manual input temperature offset and see impact.
+  * Added new sketches :
+            Example 10: combined read with BME280
+            Example 11: Set ESP8266 as Access Point and read SCD30 in browser Example 12: Set ESP8266 as WIFI server and read SCD30 in browser

+More work to be follow on connecting / comparing with other sensors and document the learnings.

 ============= ORIGINAL INFORMATION FROM SPARKFUN ===========================